mrirecon/spreco/README.md

 # MRI <span style="color:red">RECO</span>nstruction by <span style="color:red">S</span>ampling <span style="color:red">P</span>osterior (SPRECO)

-This package is to reproduce the results in this paper [(pdf)](http://arxiv.org/abs/2202.01479).
+This package is to reproduce the results in [Luo, et al (2022)](http://arxiv.org/abs/2202.01479).
 All programs are tested on Debian.
 There are two ways to set up the environment and please use python 3.8.

 1. Clone this repository and use [conda](https://www.anaconda.com/products/individual) to set up the environment.